abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/jobshop_def_data.rst

 We describe the job-shop problem, a first model and the benchmark data.
 The job-shop problem belongs to the intractable problems (:math:`\in` NP).
 Only few very special cases can be solved in polynomial time (see [Garey1976]_ and [Kis2002]_).
-The definition of this problem is not that complicated but you probably will need some extra attention if this is your first encounter with this fascinating problem.
+The definition of this fascinating problem is not that complicated but you probably will need some extra attention if this is your first encounter with it.
 Once you grasp its definition, the next subsections should flow easily.

 ..
 [Garey1976] Garey, M. R., Johnson, D. S. and Sethi, R., *The complexity of flowshop and jobshop scheduling*,